chr1st1ank/speeding-up-python/README.md

   - A pxd file needs to be there to declare the C++ functions to be sued
   - The C++ code itself goes into header (.h or .hpp) files and source files (.cpp)
   - A setup.py is necessary to define the compilation steps
-  - The compilation has to be carried out before running the Python program
+  - The compilation has to be carried out before running the Python program (done by the build_cpp.sh script).

 ### 5. Julia